 Do I have to take all three?

 Students accepted into the program are committed to completing all 3 courses consecutively.
 The courses are not delivered as ‘stand-alone’ modules, and are prepared as a full academic year of progressive leadership learning.
-Once all three courses are successfully completed students earn a letter indicating competencies achieved and a Macy Leadership Certificate.

 What happens if I am on co-op?